|LW.10627 / LW.10559

 Students in the clinic will attend a seminar designed to complement their fieldwork.
 The seminar will cover the substantive law at issue in the casework, advocacy and litigation skills, the political and social contexts of civil rights law, and ethical considerations important to social justice advocacy.

-* 7 credits include 3 clinical credits and 4 academic seminar credits per semester.
+* 14 credits include 3 clinical credits and 4 academic seminar credits awarded each semester.